WEDDING DAY PHOTOGRAPHY TIPS

 2. Walk slowly, enjoy the moment!

-1. When you fill out our wedding day questionnaire before the wedding day, this will help formals run so smoothly!
+1. When you fill out our wedding day questionnaire 4-6 weeks before the wedding , your family formals will run efficiently!
 This is the toughest part of the day for couples but together we can make it quick and painless so we can get to taking more photos or get you two to the party!

 2. Family formals should only include immediate family (parents, siblings, grandparents).
-I want the best light for you two but we can do some larger extended groups at the reception.
+This will help with stress and timeline.
+I also want the best light for your portraits as newlyweds but we can do some larger extended groups at the reception with flash.
 I can always have the DJ make an announcement and get some big group shots for you.